 We encourage authors to submit photographs with their articles, but these are best sent to us after the article has been accepted.
 These photographs will be used at the discretion of the designers and on a space-available basis.
 Please make sure that all subjects have submitted an agreement that their images may be published and ensure that all subjects are using applicable safety equipment (particularly goggles, etc.).
 Please be sure that all images submitted are properly labeled.

-Please submit all photos and inquiries about photographs to the Kathleen Westrich, ABT Assistant Editor at kmwestrich@yahoo.com, who is responsible for this feature of the journal.
+Please submit all photos and inquiries about photographs to Julie Minbiole, ABT Photo Editor at jminbiole@colum.edu, who is responsible for this feature of the journal.

 In an attempt to broaden the appeal of ABT and encourage new authors, two new initiatives are available, both of which require the involvement of readers and authors.